-NOTE 7.
-NOTES PAYABLE (CONTINUED)

-Moody's Investors Service, Inc. PMC Commercial owns, directly or indirectly, all of the interests in the 1998 Partnership.
-The 1998 Notes, issued at par, have a stated maturity of May 1, 2019, bear interest at the rate of 6.37% per annum, and were collateralized by an initial amount of approximately \$71.9 million of loans contributed by PMC Commercial to the 1998 Partnership.
-At June 30, 1999, approximately \$57.4 million of those loans remained outstanding.
-PMC Commercial through PMC Advisers, services the loans sold to the 1998 Partnership.
-PMC Commercial has no obligation to pay the 1998 Notes nor do the holders of the 1998 Notes have any recourse against the assets of PMC Commercial.
+Note 7.
+Notes Payable (continued)

+nor do the holders of the 1998 Notes have any recourse against the assets of PMC Commercial.
 Accordingly, if the 1998 Partnership fails to pay the 1998 Notes, the sole recourse of the holders of the 1998 Notes is against the assets of the 1998 Partnership.
 The net proceeds from the issuance of the 1998 Notes (approximately \$46.5 million after giving effect to costs of approximately \$400,000, repayment of certain indebtedness related to the contributed loans of approximately \$14.6 million, a \$2.2 million initial reserve deposit held by the trustee as collateral and a deposit of \$2.4 million representing collections or prepayments on the underlying loans due to the holders of the 1998 Notes) were distributed to PMC Commercial in accordance with its interest in the 1998 Partnership.
 PMC Commercial utilized these proceeds to help fund the acquisition of the Amerihost properties.
 The 1998 Partnership's assets consist solely of the loans acquired from PMC Commercial, and funds held in collateral accounts related to collections on the loans and a required cash reserve account.
 The 1998 Partnership conducts no business activity other than to make periodic principal and interest payments on the outstanding 1998 Notes.
-The aggregate principal amount of the 1998 Notes outstanding at June 30, 1999 was \$54.0 million.
-All principal collected on the underlying loans during the monthly period (as defined in the related Trust Indenture) are used to make the required principal payment on the first business day of the following month.
+The aggregate principal amount of the 1998 Notes outstanding at September 30, 1999 was \$51.4 million.
+All principal collected on the underlying loans during the monthly period (as defined in the related trust indenture) are used to make the required principal payment on the first business day of the following month.

-PMC Commercial receives distributions from the 1996 Partnership and 1998 Partnership.
-Pursuant to charter, distributions of the net assets of PMC Commercial's wholly-owned subsidiaries are limited.
-As of June 30, 1999, the dividends available for distribution from the 1996 Partnership and the 1998 Partnership were approximately \$153,000 and \$330,000, respectively, which were distributed to PMC Commercial in July 1999.
+PMC Commercial receives distributions from the 1998 Partnership.
+Pursuant to the trust indenture, distributions of the net assets of PMC Commercial's wholly-owned subsidiaries are limited.
+As of September 30, 1999, the dividends available for distribution from the 1998 Partnership were approximately \$264,000, which were distributed to PMC Commercial in October 1999.

-Recourse Mortgages Payable
+Mortgages Payable - PMC Commercial

-In May 1999 PMC Commercial completed mortgages on three of its Amerihost Properties.
-The related notes each have a term of 5 years, amortization period of 20 years, and rates ranging from 7.44% to 7.75%.
-The proceeds from the mortgages of approximately \$4.5 million were used to pay down the Company's revolving credit facility.
+During the second quarter of 1999, PMC Commercial completed mortgages on five separate properties.
+The related notes each have terms of five years (except for one note), amortization periods of 20 years, and rates ranging from 7.44% to 7.75%.
+The remaining note's term is 9 years, has no prepayment penalty and has an interest rate reset at the end of its fifth year.
+The proceeds from the mortgages of approximately \$6.9 million were used to pay down the Company's revolving credit facility.
+Subsequent to September 30, 1999, the Company completed a mortgage on another property for proceeds of \$1.7 million at an interest rate of 8.00%.

-Non-recourse Mortgages Payable
+Other Mortgages Payable

-The Company has assumed mortgages payable related to the four properties acquired in March 1999 that aggregated \$6.9 million at the time of assumption, with a weighted average interest rate of approximately 8.0%.
+The Company has assumed mortgages payable related to the four properties acquired in March 1999 that aggregated

+\$6.9 million at the time of assumption, with a weighted average interest rate of approximately 8.0%.
 These mortgages are amortized over a 20-year period, have remaining maturities of between 15 and 20 years and have restrictive provisions which provide substantial penalties if paid prior to maturity.
-These mortgages payable are obligations of the Special Purpose Entities and are not guaranteed by PMC Commercial.
+These mortgages payable are obligations of the Special Purpose Entities and two of the notes in the aggregate amount of approximately \$2.9 million are not guaranteed by PMC Commercial.